cambiotraining/quarto-course-template/materials/01-render_guidelines.md

 What's given here is our recommended convention but, if you think your course files would benefit from a different file structure, please let us know.

-Equally, if you don't need to distribute scripts or data with your course (e.g. if your course is live-coded and data is downloaded from a public URL), then leave these directories as they are.
+Equally, if you don't need to distribute scripts or data with your course (e.g. if your course is live-coded and data is downloaded from a public URL), then leave these directories empty as they are.
 :::

 ### Homepage